Eksistenze/touch-pi-kiosk/waylandSetup.md

 - `sudo` - Elevates the command priviledge.
 Allows you to do things that change the system that regular permissions wouldn't allow.
 - `apt` - The package manager for Debian.
 It will grab software from pre-configured sources and install them on your system.
 - `nano` - Lightweight text editor.
 To save a file, ctrl + o.
 To exit, ctrl + x.
+  - If you are coming from Windows, this is a shift.
+If I type the command `nano foo.bar`, it will create a file (if one doesn't exist) "foo" of file type "bar" and let me start typing in it.
+- `cd` - Change Directory.
+Basically navigates through the file system.
+  - Most terminals will autocomplete, ie, if you start filling out a directory name, you can hit tab to fill in the rest.
+  - The `cd` command by itself takes you back to the home directory (where you start).
+  - `.` is the current directory, ie, `cd .` takes you to the directory you are in.
+  - `..` is the previous directory, ie, `cd ..` takes up up a level.
+  - `~` is the home directory.
+- `mkdir` - Creates a directory.
+- `rm` - Remove.
+Pretty self explanatory.
+- `ls` - List.
+Gives information about directory contents.

 ### 1. Update and Install
 - SSH into your pi.